PabloLION/whisper-note/README.md

 ## Use

 - Large model will cause the script to run slow: the recognition happens slower than a constantly speaking person, with M1 Ultra 128GB RAM.
+- Recommend to use small model: It's faster and the recognition is not bad.

 ## Dev